nicolasmelia/EZ-Graph/README.md

 </p>

 <pre>
-// Create and set the bar value you would like to use in the graph.
+// Create and set the bar's values.
 // Bar bar = new Bar(VALUE,NAME OF BAR);

 Bar bar1 = new Bar(4,"May");